ToniWonKanobi/theoveranalyzed.net/posts/2014/2/2/fantastical-2.md

 At first glance, not a whole lot has changed since the iOS 6 version of Fantastical.
 The reddish top bar remains, albeit with a much brighter and iOS 7-like hue.
 There is also a new Light theme, which, again, is pretty iOS 7 feeling.
 I like it and have been using it for a bit.

 I'm the first to admit that when it comes to a lot of the visual and otherwise UI/UX changes iOS 7 brought, the grass was definitely not greener.
 Don't get me wrong, I like a lot of the sweeping changes Jony Ive brought.
-The [skeumorphic touches](http://www.cultofmac.com/189707/steve-jobs-himself-is-responsible-for-calendar-and-game-centers-hideous-skeuomorphic-designs/) that Steve Jobs and Scott Forstall favorited were like vestigial organs, once they were necessary, but now they are obsolete.
+The [skeumorphic touches][cultofmac] that Steve Jobs and Scott Forstall favorited were like vestigial organs, once they were necessary, but now they are obsolete.
 In 2007, I'm sure everyone really did need the Notes app to have all that chrome.
 But this isn't 2007, it's 2014.
-I just wish Ive would have spent a little bit more time in the [details](http://ios7fail.tumblr.com/) (more on that later).
+I just wish Ive would have spent a little bit more time in the [details][tumblr] (more on that later).

 <figure>
 	<img src="http://d.pr/i/A7lR+" alt="Fantastical 1.1.6 (iOS 6)" width="50%" />